 Sometimes guests need to cancel out of a tour due to unforeseen circumstances with work or family.
 Unfortunately, this type of cancellation, which is often not a claimable event under a standard Comprehensive travel policy, is not covered, meaning you lose your deposit and possibly other tour payments, depending on when you cancel.
 However, the good news is that there are insurers who offer a ‘cancel for any reason’ option that you pay extra for, but it means you are covered should you choose not to travel.
 We encourage the purchase of this coverage, particularly if work or family circumstances could impact your participation on tour.

 Whether at home, on your vehicle, or in use, bikes are rarely covered for theft or damage under your home and contents insurance, and particularly not while overseas, unless you have a specified coverage item on your policy.
-Further to this, bikes are never covered for as part of travel insurance policies, so if you are bringing your own bike on one of our Italy bike tours, it is a very good idea to take out a specific standalone insurance policy for your bike and/or pre-arrange it as a specified item through your home insurance.
-We have seen a number of very high quality bikes damaged in transit with airlines, so bike insurance while travelling overseas is right up there in our top 5.
+Further to this, our understanding is that bikes are not covered for as part of travel insurance policies, so if you are bringing your own bike on one of our Italy bike tours, it is a very good idea to take out a specific standalone insurance policy for your bike and/or pre-arrange it as a specified item through your home insurance.
+We have seen a number of very high quality bikes damaged in transit with airlines, so bike insurance while travelling overseas is right up there in our top 4.

 Another consideration when reviewing your travel insurance policy for your Italian bike tour is to ensure you are adequately covered for delays to your flight and/or transfers, and also your baggage and bike (if it’s travelling with you).
 We have witnessed a number of situations where guests have cut their travel time very fine pre tour (ie; arriving the day before the tour) and have experienced travel and baggage delays, meaning they either miss the first day or two of the tour, or at the very least, they miss the riding.
 If you have adequate insurance, you’ll have no hesitation hiring a bike at the last minute and/or buying yourself kit to see you through your first couple of days.